tonyh1306/OBRE-Vision-through-a-screen/intellij/doc/vision.md

 ## 1. Introduction

-We envision an Object Recognition Application that provides real-time notification from the video feed with a user-friendly and out-of-the-box experience.
+We envision an Object Recognition Application that provides accessibility for visually-impaired individuals real-time notification from the video feed with a user-friendly and out-of-the-box experience.

 ## 2. Business case